AHamamd150/MLscanner/README.md

 These packages can be easily installed by `pip3 install module`

 ## Package structure
-&emsp; The package consists if the following:
+&emsp; The package consists of the following:
 * `run.sh` shall script that used to excute the package python files
 * `scan_input.py` input file that the user has to fill it.
 The user can control the run via the switches in this file
 * `ML_regressor_genericFunctions.ipynb` google colab notebook that inclide the scan over the generic fucntions.
 The user can use it to scan over defined function.
 The class `scan()` include the following ML models: